-The School maintains thorough registers of pupils with special educational needs on our SpLD and SEN registers as well as those who are gifted and talented on the Be More Register.
-The SENCO is responsible for the management of SEND provision in the School, whilst our Be More Coordinator identifies and mentors pupils with exceptional talent both in and out of the classroom.
+The School maintains thorough registers of pupils with special educational needs on our SpLD and SEN registers as well as those who are gifted and talented on the Be More Register ("The Register").
+The SENCO is responsible for the management of SEN provision in the School, whilst our Be More Coordinator identifies and mentors pupils with exceptional talent both in and out of the classroom.

 Through the work of the Special Educational Needs Department (SEND) and the advantages conveyed by small teaching groups which allow for much individual assistance, pupils who are on the SpLD and SEN registers are enabled to access the relevant mainstream curriculum.
 It is always the aim of all teaching Staff to provide subject matter appropriate to the ages and aptitudes of SpLD and SEN learners as well as pupils who are on The Register.
 Curriculum provision for those pupils with Full Statements of Special Educational Needs receive an education which fulfils the Statement's requirements, and thus curricular provision is in line with the SEN Code of Conduct.
-Be More students are provided with additional stretch and challenge and small group support to excel as well as a programme of visiting speakers and additional trips Further specific details regarding access can be found in the SEND and Be More policies.
+Be More students are provided with additional stretch and challenge and small group support to excel.

+Further specific details regarding access can be found in the SEND and Be More policies.